 Time Tested Smart Logs

-Observing our log homes since 1977 led us to our present log profile and joinery system, which we call the “Smart Log.”
+Building log homes since 1977 has led us to our present log profile and joinery system which we call the “Smart Log.”
 The design is “smart” and has several unique design features which make Gastineau Smart Logs perform above industry standards.

 Two Sealing Channels

-The single tongue and groove log is a familiar profile in the log home industry, but it has only one seal on the top of the tongue.
-The Gastineau Smart Logs have two separate sealing channels, one of each side of the tongue.
+The single tongue and groove log is a familiar profile in the log home industry, but it is usually only sealed on the top of the tongue.
+The Gastineau Smart Logs have two separate sealing channels on both side of the tongue.
 A continuous bead of our exclusive Log Bond adhesive is placed in both channels.
 One tongue, but two separate sealing areas, make our logs far exceed the industry standard.

-When the logs are stacked, the sides of the tongue and groove lock together, reducing the possibility of twisting.
+When the logs are stacked, the tongue and groove lock together, reducing twisting.
 On top of the tongue is an airspace which has three purposes:

-- It acts as a dead airspace which increases the logs energy efficiency
+• Provides a dead airspace increasing the logs energy efficiency

-- The space allows clearance for the head of the log fastener as the walls settle
+• Allows clearance for the heads of the log fasteners as the logs settle

-- The weight bearing surfaces of the log are on both outer edges, keeping the interior and exterior joints tight.
+• Ensures the weight bearing is properly distributed along the interior and exterior edges, securing the logs tightly.
 It also makes the construction of a plumb log wall quicker and easier.

 Pre-drilled For Fasteners